Global Chemical Producer Indorama Ventures Reports 2020 Third Quarter Results

-BANGKOK, Thailand — November 9, 2020 — Indorama Ventures Public Company Limited (IVL), a global chemical producer, has announced its third quarter 2020 financial results as follows.
+BANGKOK, Thailand — November 9, 2020 — Indorama Ventures Public Co.
+Ltd. (IVL), a global chemical producer, has announced its third quarter 2020 financial results as follows.

 3Q 2020 Performance Summary:

-- Reported net profit is THB 380 million in 3Q20 and THB 1,104 million for 9M20.
-Our performance this year provided us significant insights into the growth of the future market, while the company remains on a path towards enhanced incremental performance progress, from 4% ROCE towards our target ROCE of 15% by 2023.
+- Reported net profit is 380 million Thai bahts ($12.5 million) in 3Q20 and 1,104 million Thai bahts ($36.4 million) for 9M 20.
+Our performance this year provided us significant insights into the growth of the future market, while the company remains on a path towards enhanced incremental performance progress, from 4 percent ROCE towards our target ROCE of 15 percent by 2023.

-- In 3Q20 we delivered record sales volume of 3.6 million tonnes, registering growth of 18% year-on-year (YoY).
-Sales volume grew to 3.2 million tonnes, or 4% YoY on a comparable basis.
+- In 3Q20 we delivered record sales volume of 3.6 million tonnes, registering growth of 18 percent year-on-year (YoY).
+Sales volume grew to 3.2 million tonnes, or 4 percent YoY on a comparable basis.
 This continuous volume growth is a clear indication of the resilient nature of the company’s products and the global access we have to our customers.

-- IVL achieved an operating cash flow of US$ 354 million in 3Q2020 while operating cash flow for 9M20 was US$994 million, thus providing us ample liquidity of US$ 2.5 billion in cash and cash equivalents as well as unused credit lines.
+- IVL achieved an operating cash flow of $354 million in 3Q 2020 while operating cash flow for 9M 20 was $994 million, thus providing us ample liquidity of $2.5 billion in cash and cash equivalents as well as unused credit lines.

-- Project Olympus (a business transformation and cost excellence project) delivered a savings of US$ 21 million in 3Q20 and US$ 64 million in 9M20.
-Our full year budget of US$ 76 million in savings is expected to exceed targets by over 15% in 2020 with relentless focus on multiple initiatives.
+- Project Olympus (a business transformation and cost excellence project) delivered a savings of $21 million in 3Q 20 and $64 million in 9M 20.
+Our full year budget of $76 million in savings is expected to exceed targets by more than 15 percent in 2020 with relentless focus on multiple initiatives.

 Outlook:

-- IVL has embarked in 2020 on a transformation journey that will enhance its business excellence and aims to deliver US$ 582 million of additional, sustainable, EBITDA by 2023.
-This target has been expanded from the US$ 352 million announced at our Capital Markets Day at the start of 2020 after a rigorous analysis process and the support of relevant domain experts to validate our operating teams’ initiatives in all of our three major business segments globally.
+- IVL has embarked in 2020 on a transformation journey that will enhance its business excellence and aims to deliver $582 million of additional, sustainable, EBITDA by 2023.
+This target has been expanded from the $352 million announced at our Capital Markets Day at the start of 2020 after a rigorous analysis process and the support of relevant domain experts to validate our operating teams’ initiatives in all of our three major business segments globally.

-- We are making progress towards our ESG targets and our pledge to recycle 750,000 tonnes of post-consumer PET, with a commitment of US$ 1.5 billion towards our ESG and recycling infrastructure globally by 2025.
+- We are making progress towards our ESG targets and our pledge to recycle 750,000 tonnes of post-consumer PET, with a commitment of $1.5 billion towards our ESG and recycling infrastructure globally by 2025.

 - We have strengthened our leadership and recruited both digital and Lean Six Sigma function leaders to support technological adaption across IVL.